sctg-development/sctgdesk-api-server/README.md

 ## Authentication

 The server includes basic support for authentication with a username and password.
 Passwords are stored in the database after being hashed with bcrypt.
 Additionally, similar to Rustdesk-server-pro, it supports authentication with third-party providers compatible with OAuth2.
-Currently, the username is not retrieved from OAuth2 authentication; the Rustdesk ID is used as the username.
-This implies that the address book is linked to the Rustdesk ID rather than a username (with OAuth2).
-All testing has been performed with Dex.
+Currently, only Github and Dex (as a custom provider) are available.

 ## Configuration